AroraShreshth/AroraShreshth/README.md

 ![](https://komarev.com/ghpvc/?username=AroraShreshth&style=flat-square)

-Techie 👨🏻‍💻 on the hunt for the his 'Eureka!' moment.
+Techie 👨🏻‍💻 on the hunt for his 'Eureka!' moment.
 Alum of [Thapar Institute](https://thapar.edu)  with a toolbox as diverse as my Spotify playlists.
 Spent the recent years honing skills in data engineering at [Merkle Science](https://merklescience.com) and product+backend magic at [Qoohoo](https://qoohoo.in)

 This place :house: houses a lot of the software projects :telescope: I am interested in.